kristopher-h/vim-liq/README.rst

 Todo
 ----

 #.
-It is now due time to refactor, refactor, clean-up and refactor
+It is now due time to refactor, clean-up and refactor
 #.
+Add documentation availible via help in vim
+#.
 Add unit tests (start with all python code)
 #.
 Add support for more lsp servers
 #.
 Verify python3 and python2 support
-#.
-Make sure python exceptions are handled better
 #.
 Add rename support
 #.
 And much more